softcite/software-mentions/README.md

     embeddings_name: "glove-840B"
 ```

-FTo use the SciBERT fine-tuned model:
+To use the SciBERT fine-tuned model (recommended):

 ```yml
 model: